Taishaku Valley

 Taishaku Valley (帝釈峡, Taishaku-kyō) is a ravine in Japan noted for its beauty.

 Overview

-Taishaku Valley is an 18-km-long ravine along the Taishaku River, one of the tributaries of the Takahashi River in Shōbara and Jinsekikōgen, Hiroshima, Japan.
+Taishaku Valley is a ravine that is 18 km in length along the Taishaku River, one of the tributaries of the Takahashi River in Shōbara and Jinsekikōgen, Hiroshima, Japan.

 The valley is part of the Hiba-Dogo-Taishaku Quasi-National Park.
 It is known for autumn leaves and maples.